timveletta/timveletta-com/src/pages/blog/2020-11-30-recognising-burnout.md

   I think with everything that has gone on this year, we have become accustomed to telling ourselves to just "push through" because everyone is going through it to some extent.
 The reality is that this kind of thinking just leads to burn out.

-  I was burnt out and I probably still am to a lesser extent.
 featuredimage: /img/burn-out.jpg
 tags:
   - burn-out